|Table of contents

 There are different concepts of connection; each concept tries to classify or characterise different kinds of connection.
 These are some possible concepts:

-- solid connection - tactical connection - strategic connection
+- Classification: solid connection (string connection) — tactical connection (direct connection) — strategic connection (indirect connection)

 This page just gives a quick overview of the difference between these types of connections.
 For more details on them, see the pages for the specific usage in question.